Natural Hair Care

 It can even undo some of the damage done through chemical treatments and dyes and can be used to treat split ends.

 Vitamin E which is present in very high quantities in Argan oil promotes healthy hair growth as it contains antioxidants, which help boost cells and encourage them to produce healthy hair.
-It makes dry, brittle and frizzy hair manageable and soft.
+It makes dry, brittle, and frizzy hair manageable and soft.

-Witch hazel is believed to help reduce hair fall.
+Lavender essential oil is believed to help reduce hair fall.
 It enhances the blood circulation to the roots when massaged onto the hair.

 It’s also cooling and refreshing when used on its own as a hairspray.